landonb/dubs_buffer_fun/README.rst

  ``<Ctrl-w><Shift-J/-K>``     Move Window Down or Up        Like the last two commands but useful when the two windows are split vertically.
 ===========================  ============================  ==============================================================================

-Dubsacks Tab Commands
+Dubs Vim Tab Commands
 ^^^^^^^^^^^^^^^^^^^^^

-These are tab commands custom to Dubsacks.
+These are tab commands custom to Dubs Vim.

 ===========================  ============================  ==============================================================================
  Key Mapping                  Description                   Notes